 - ⚡

-For a kajillion (well, if not that many, then at least two thousand!), see MacQ’s first 19 issues.
+For a kajillion—well, if not that many, then at least three thousand!—see MacQ’s archive of thirty issues (representing six years of publishing).

-- ⚡ Twelve issues of MacQ’s “big sister” journal KYSO Flash are also freely available online, no subscription necessary.
-And perusing the final two issues especially, KF-11 and KF-12, will give you a good idea of the range of forms, styles, and themes that Clare’s looking to publish here in MacQ as well.
+- ⚡ Twelve issues of MacQ’s retired sister-journal KYSO Flash are also freely available online, no subscription necessary.
+And perusing the final two issues especially, KF-11 and KF-12, will give you a good idea of the range of forms, styles, and themes that Clare’s looking to publish here in MacQueen’s Quinterly as well.

 (See also From the Archives: A Few of Clare’s Favorites,